Recommendations for Computer Equipment (UK)

 The links I've included above are good for the UK and whilst they probably aren't so good if you live outside the UK, the general approach to finding the best prices is still valid.

-I have had recommended but have not personally used these sites:
+These are sites that I have have had recommended but have not personally used.

 If you are looking for other types (non-computer) equipment: